freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 If you wish to enable this, you will need:

--  the email address that will receive the journalist alerts
+-  the email address that will receive the *Journalist* alerts
 -  the *Journalist Alert Public Key*
 -  the *Journalist Alert Public Key* fingerprint